AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 ## Video preview screens (Diamond 9 only)

-The three preview screens on the top right of the console can be configured to show NDI video streams, or can also be used as extra workspace windows.
+The three preview screens on the top right of the console can be used as extra workspace windows.

 ![Diamond Media Preview](/docs/images/Diamond-Media-Preview.png)

 To configure a screen, double press <Keys.HardKey>Open/View</Keys.HardKey> and window selection buttons will pop up on each screen, touch the type of window you want to configure the view.
-For NDI Preview select **Video Preview** (1 2 or 3 depending which screen you are setting).
-To select an NDI stream, tap on the screen and you will then see thumbnails of the available NDI streams to select.
-See [Media Viewer](../synergy/operating-synergy.md#media-viewer) in the Ai section for more details.

-- NDI® is a registered trademark of Vizrt NDI AB. https://ndi.video/

 ## Mini Screen (Arena only)